 During my advocacy, I came across Dignity Party SA, a political party in South Australia.
 Kelly Vincent is the leader of the party and a member of the upper house.
 Kelly and Dignity Party are making life better for people with disabilities in SA.
 I became a member, and they were preparing to contest the 2018 state election on Saturday 17th March 2018.
 In 2010 the party received just over 11,000 votes in the upper house, which was sufficient for Kelly to take a seat.
 The Party were aiming to field over 20 candidates in the lower house for the 2018 election and asked party members to consider nominating to run for parliament.

-I have an ongoing issue with SA Health (I won’t mention it now.
-However, you can read about it here), which helped me say yes to Dignity Party SA.
+I have ongoing issues with accessibility, which helped me say yes to Dignity Party SA.
 The learning curve about political campaigning started.
 If you are tired of voting for the major parties, then try an independent party.
 And please consider voting for Dignity Party in the Upper House, and if there is a candidate in your electorate, vote for the Dignity candidate too.

 The seat of Torrens includes the suburbs of Greenacres, Hampstead Gardens, Vale Park, Klemzig, Hillcrest, Oakden, Manningham, Windsor Gardens, Dernancourt, Holden Hill and Gilles Plains.

 Click here for an example of when I contacted the Australian Human Rights Commission, as part of the advocacy I perform.